jackyhuynh/Portfolio/README.md

 # My Portfolio

-My Simple Portfolio that I make in 2019
+My Simple Portfolio that I made in 2019

 ## Technology